coddhisatva/RepoEase/README.md

 # RepoEase
 Ease Repository 0.2

-To deploy website:
--locally:
+# For frontend (in first terminal):
+npx webpack --watch

+# In a second terminal, for local, run one of these:
+npx live-server public
+# or
-  npx webpack && http-server
+npx http-server public
--web hosting:
+# or, for web hosting:
-  npx webpack && firebase deploy
+firebase deploy

+# For backend (in a third terminal):
+node server/server.js

 Firebase UI Email Enumeration:
 -https://github.com/firebase/firebaseui-web/issues/1040